stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-Someone please explains why you would pay $60 a month for a newsletter that sends you only one recommendation.
+Someone please explains why you would pay for a newsletter that sends you only one recommendation.
 How can you not miss out?

 &nbsp;

-With HelloStocker you get 2 recommendations per day.

 &nbsp;

-&nbsp;

-### 2) Newsletter never respond, HelloStocker AI sends you instant replies 24/7
+### Newsletter never respond, HelloStocker AI sends you instant replies 24/7

 &nbsp;